Can my body use 100 grams meat protein in one sitting for muscle growth?

 Digestion kinetics and transit time

 The primary mechanism that allows the body to handle large protein loads is the slowing of gastric emptying.
-When you consume a large meal—such as 100 grams of protein—the stomach releases nutrients into the small intestine more slowly.
-This is known as the “protein absorption myth” buster: the body does not rush digestion to the point of waste; it prolongs the process.
+When you consume a large meal, such as 100 grams of protein, the stomach releases nutrients into the small intestine more slowly.
+This is a useful “protein absorption myth” buster: the body does not rush digestion to the point of waste; it often prolongs the process.

 Micro-definition: Gastric emptying is the process by which food leaves the stomach and enters the small intestine for absorption.